-Line up for the December 6, 2017 Lit Up at Town Hall with A Civil War Christmas!
+Line up for the June 12, 2019 Lit Up at Town Hall with Women On The Verge of A Nervous Breakdown!

 Katie M Zeigler is a writer and professor living in Walnut Creek, CA. Zeigler holds a BA and MA in English from Stanford University and completed coursework at Oxford University in British Literature.
 She has had short fiction and non-fiction published in a variety of outlets, including A Clean, Well-Lighted Place, Wilson Quarterly, Fish Anthology and Stanford Magazine.
 Zeigler won the Stanford Magazine Fiction Contest, was a finalist in Glimmer Train's short fiction contest and placed second in Fish Anthology's international flash fiction contest.
 She has also performed readings of her short fiction for Why There Are Words and the Peninsula Literary Society.
 She is currently working on a young adult novel and teaches writing at Diablo Valley College.